Making a complaint

 You can also:

-- Write to Freepost RTHK-RAGT-KTHT, Information Management and Complaints Unit, Council Headquarters, English Street, Dumfries, DG1 2DD
+• Write to Freepost RTHK-RAGT-KTHT, Information Governance Team, Council Headquarters, English Street, Dumfries, DG1 2DD

 You can complain anonymously but we won't be able to respond to you directly about your complaint without your contact details.